jschuringa/review-scraper/README.md

 ## Chromedriver
 In order to easily use selenium, I drop the chromedriver right next to the virtualenv python executable.
 While I tried to automate this as much as possible, if you're on a different version of chrome or the Linux/Mac setup scripts don't work, I wanted to provide the links to download the chrome driver.
-The main download page is here: http://chromedriver.chromium.org/downloads If on Linux or Mac, drop the extracted executable into the /venv/bin folder.
-If on Windows, into the venv/Scripts folder.
++ The main download page is here: http://chromedriver.chromium.org/downloads
++ If on Linux or Mac:
+  + Drop the extracted executable into the /venv/bin folder
+  + Run chmod 755 on the executable
++ If on Windows:
+  + Drop the extracted executable into the /venv/Scripts folder